Historical Society of Chicago, Inc.

 The Ad Hoc Committees shall become active as needed and the Chairs shall not be members of the Board of Directors, but must be a member in good standing.
 The Special Committees shall be, but not limited to, AUDITING, BUDGET and FINANCE, INDEXING, NOMINATIING and ELECTION, SPECIAL EVENTS, AND SURNAME DIRECTORY.

-The Auditing Committee Chair shall: be solicited from the general membership and approved by the Executive Board; have a knowledge of auditing procedures; conduct an annual audit (and other audits as needed) of all books of the Society prior to the Annual Meeting and submit a report to the general body along the Treasurer’s Report.
+The Auditing Committee Chair shall: be solicited from the general membership and approved by the Executive Board; have a knowledge of auditing procedures; conduct an annual audit (and other audits as needed) of all books of the Society prior to the Annual Meeting and submit a report to the general body along with the Treasurer’s Report.

 BUDGET AND FINANCE COMMITTEE

 The Budget & Finance Committee Chair shall: prepare an Annual Budget to be presented to the Board of Directors two (2) months prior to the Annual Meeting; assist with the reviewing of fund raising projects, and determine how such activity will affect the budget.
 This committee shall contain no less than three nor more than five members including the Treasurer.
-Present an Annual Report to the Boards
+Present an Annual Report to the Boards.

 The Indexing Committee Chair shall: he responsible for locating, preserving, indexing and publishing of private and public genealogical materials and project as directed or approved by the Boards.
 Present an Annual Report to the Boards.